 For up to date information on visiting people in hospitals run by the East and North Hertfordshire NHS Trust and West Hertfordshire Hospitals NHS Trust, please follow the links below to the appropriate pages. **Both Trusts regularly review their visiting guidance in line with NHS England visitor guidance.**

 West Hertfordshire Hospitals NHS Trust:

 Keeping in touch with you

-We know that caring can be very isolating and this situation around coronavirus could make this worse so we will be making proactive calls to carers to check on their wellbeing.
+We know that caring can be very isolating and staying at home as per guidance could make this worse so we have been making and continue to make proactive calls to carers to check on their wellbeing.
 If you know anyone who would benefit from this support please get in touch with us by calling 01992 58 69 69 or email

-We are not able to provide medical advice if you are worried that you or someone you look after may be at risk, NHS 111 can offer direct guidance as they have set up an online coronavirus helpline or call 111.
-There is also health information and advice on the NHS website and travel advice on the Government website.
+We are not able to provide medical advice if you are worried that you or someone you look after may be at risk, the NHS 111 service can offer direct guidance.
+Please use the online coronavirus helpline in the first instance.

 Keeping calm and well

 Social distancing and self-isolation due to the coronavirus doesn't have to mean social isolation or boredom.
 We have prepared some fun, responsible ways for unpaid carers to do to stay occupied during this public health crisis.
 You can find out more on our Activity ideas during self-isolation page.